Health Library

 How is cyanosis diagnosed?

 It depends.
-First, your doctor will likely gather more historical information, examine your child and get an oxygen saturation measurement.
-This latter test is completely painless, does not involve needles, and involves placing a special lighted “bandage” type probe on a finger or toe for a few minutes while the oxygen level is measured.
+First, your doctor will gather more historical information, examine your child and get an oxygen saturation measurement.
+This latter test is painless, does not involve needles, and is a special lighted “bandage” probe placed on a finger or toe for a few minutes while the oxygen level is measured.
 This test will definitively determine if the level of oxygen is normal or low.

-Depending on the findings your doctor may be able to provide reassurance, or they may decide that further evaluation or a consultation is necessary.
+Depending on the findings, your doctor may be able to provide reassurance, or they may decide that further evaluation is necessary.

-Your doctor may also decide that a consultation with a specialist is in order.
-Depending on the findings, they may request the services of a heart or lung specialist, the emergency room, or doctors specialized in intensive care.
+Your doctor may also decide that a consultation with a specialist is needed.
+They may request the services of a heart or lung specialist, the emergency room, or doctors specialized in intensive care.

 How is cyanosis treated?

 Most cyanosis in children is a result of “acrocyanosis” and does not need treatment.
-If there is a primary lung or heart issue, cyanosis will go away when the child has the underlying condition treated either medically or surgically.
+If there is a primary lung or heart issue, the underlying condition causing the cyanosis will be treated either medically or surgically.

 Locations Close to Home